christgau/wsdd/README.md

 wsdd does not implement any security feature, e.g. by using TLS for the http service.
 This is because wsdd's intended usage is within private, i.e. home, LANs.
-The _Hello_ message contains the hosts transport address, i.e. the IP address which speeds up discovery (avoids _Resolve_ message).
+The _Hello_ message contains the host's transport address, i.e. the IP address, which speeds up discovery (avoids _Resolve_ message).

-In order to increase the security, use the capabilities of the init system or consider the `-u` and `-c` options.
+In order to increase the security, use the capabilities of the init system or consider the `-u` and `-c` options to drop privileges and chroot.

-## Using only IPv6 on FreeBSD

-If wsdd is running on FreeBSD using IPv6 only, the host running wsdd may not be reliably discovered.
-The reason appears to be that Windows is not always able to connect to the HTTP service for unknown reasons.
-As a workaround, run wsdd with IPv4 only.

 ## Usage with NATs

 Do not use wssd on interfaces that are affected by NAT.
-According to the standard, the _ResolveMatch_ messages emitted by wsdd, contain the IP address ("transport address" in standard parlance) of the interface(s) the application has been bound to into.
+According to the standard, the _ResolveMatch_ messages emitted by wsdd contain the IP address ("transport address" in standard parlance) of the interface(s) the application has been bound to.
 When such messages are retrieved by a client (Windows hosts, e.g.) they are unlikely to be able to connect to the provided address which has been subject to NAT.
 To avoid this issue, use the `-i/--interface` option to bind wsdd to interfaces not affected by NAT.